Course Syllabus

 Academic Integrity

 All work must be original with proper citation.
-Collaboration encouraged for labs but individual work expected for reflections and final project.
+Collaboration encouraged within the framework specified above.

 This syllabus may be adjusted based on emerging research and student interests.
 Changes will be announced in advance.